Learn basic HTML formatting you can use to format content in your posts and pages.

 Create a new post and type your content inside the Visual Editor.

-Next, format the content using the Visual Editor .
-Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep it simple – use bold, italics and anchor text links sparingly over one or two paragraphs to explain who you are and what you do, and include a useful link to help visitors further engage with you or your business …
+Next, format your content using the Visual Editor .
+Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and text hyperlinks sparingly over one or two paragraphs to explain who you are and what you do, and include a useful link to help visitors further engage with you or your business …

-Go to your profile by selecting Users > Your Profile from the admin menu …
+next, go to your profile by selecting Users > Your Profile from your main navigation menu …

 Scroll down to the About Yourself section and paste the content from your clipboard into the Biographical Info text area ….

 As mentioned earlier, you don’t need to learn HTML to use WordPress, but it can be useful to know the basics of HTML.

 Tip #1 – If you would like to add more complex design elements to your content (e.g. pull quotes, multi-columned paragraphs, etc.) without learning HTML, you can use cut & paste HTML snippets …

 Save time using cut & paste HTML resources